wellcomecollection/docs/rfcs/055-prismic-api/exhibitions.md

             "width": 4000,
             "height": 2670
         },
         "alt": "Photograph of a gallery installation showing a bench with yellow cushions facing a large video projection.
-The projection shows the inside of a McDonalds restaurant looking down from a high viewpoint in which the restaurant floor is beginning to flood with water.', "copyright": "Flooded McDonalds by Superflex | | Wellcome Collection | | | |", "url": "https://images.prismic.io/wellcomecollection/1c4a250965a3f9bd17e636f5fc008b88e1e4c649_ep_000832_027.jpg?auto=compress,format",
+The projection shows the inside of a McDonalds restaurant looking down from a high viewpoint in which the restaurant floor is beginning to flood with water.", "copyright": "Flooded McDonalds by Superflex | | Wellcome Collection | | | |", "url": "https://images.prismic.io/wellcomecollection/1c4a250965a3f9bd17e636f5fc008b88e1e4c649_ep_000832_027.jpg?auto=compress,format",
         "32:15": {